CatInBeard/pb-apps/README.md

 # pb-apps
 [English](README.md) | [Русский](README.ru.md) | [Français](README.fr.md) | [Español](README.es.md) | [Deutsch](README.de.md)
 An unofficial app installer for PocketBook e-readers.
 Read more [here](https://catinbeard.github.io/pb-apps/).
-## Disclaimer
-This application is licensed under the MIT license and is provided "as is".
-The apps installed through this installer are also unofficial and come with no warranties.
 ## Description
 This repository contains an unofficial app installer for PocketBook e-readers.
 The installer allows users to easily install and manage unofficial apps on their devices.
 ## Installation